BCG Interview Process 2026: Casey Test, Cases & Fit Explained

 How to Prepare BCG Style

 • Build 4 to 6 candidate-led practice cases per week for three weeks.
+To keep those reps realistic, you can simulate the full BCG-style case interview with an AI partner that expects you to drive.

 • Drill brainstorming with a 90-second timer.
 Target at least 10 ideas in 4 buckets.